 EDIT- The picture above is from Santa Cruz Naturals who store their solventless Hash and Hash Rosin from 710 Labs in a warm dry storage area.
 This is what happens even if the jar is never opened from sitting at room temperature.

 It is equally as important to allow frozen jars of hash to defrost and thaw out a bit before removing the lid as this will cause condensation that can potentially damage the hash.
 The same is true for hash rosin, but with hash being in a more natural state, it is recommended that you keep ice-hash frozen when not in use.
 If after several uses your water hash hasn't greased-down into an oil, try leaving it out for a bit to kick-start the grease-down at room temp.
 The ideal consistency for water hash only occurs with the best of the best, as the water hash forms a natural rosin without the need for the pneumatic rosin press.
-Papas Selects water hashes are unlike any others, and have become the paramount example of 6 star, perfection in water hash extractions.
+Papas Select's water hash is unlike others, and has become the paramount example of 6 star, perfection in water hash refinement.
 Here's an example of my last gram that was incredibly consistent and held up as an oil even after a couple days at room temp:

 #hashwriter #hream #ogsmakebetterog #tier2 #2gram #solventless #cannabis #420 #710 #hash #rosin #solventless #cannabis #hashwriter #mothership #KV #HW #icehash #sixstar #macro #concentrates #hashlife #hashonomics #terps #terpenes #organic #ogsmakebetterog #hashlane #baddertech #cannabis #cannabisconcentrates #strain #buyersguide #solventless #hasheducation# hashwriter #hream #strains #phenotypes #710labs #710labsflower #hash #rosin #solventless #cannabis #hashwriter #mothership #KV #icehash #sixstar #macro #concentrates #hashlife #hashonomics #terps #terpenes #organic #ogsmakebetterog #hashlane #terps #society #cannabiscures #medicalcannabis #love #community #joint #cannabisgrow #terpenes